 Full time employees are permitted up to five (5) consecutive paid days, with pay to make arrangements for the funeral and/or attend the funeral of an immediate family member (husband, wife, child, mother, father, brother, sister, grandchild, son-in-law, or daughter-in-law).
 The leave begins on the day of death or the day immediately after.

-One day paid bereavement leave is permitted for other family members (aunt, uncle, niece, nephew, brother-in-law, or sister-in-law).
-ROD secretaries are permitted two days for death involving extended family members.
+Two days paid bereavement leave is permitted for other family members (aunt, uncle, niece, nephew, brother-in-law, or sister-in-law).